ignacio-gn/AlbumCollage/README.md

 # AlbumCollage #
 # Description #
 This is a simple web application made to build collages out of HD album cover images, and to download them.
-These images can be used as icons or cover images for playlists, but the image quality also allows them to be used as desktop backgrounds or screensavers.
 The album cover images have standardized dimensions and quality and are found within the web application using the [MusicBrainz API](https://musicbrainz.org/doc/MusicBrainz_API "MusicBrainz API").